Saint Luke's Hospital of Kansas City Crittenton Children's Center

 PATIENTS & VISITORS

-Social visits and telephone calls are important to each child’s progress in treatment and are encouraged.
-Standard hours for visits are:
+Telephone calls are important to each child’s progress in treatment and are encouraged.

 Suggested calling hours are: